requireiot/stdpins/README.md

 In embedded projects with ATmega or ATtiny microcontrollers (and maybe others), assignment of port pins to functions may change multiple times, e.g. when you start working on your PCB layout and learn that it would really be easier if the LED was connected to PC2 instead of PB5 ...

-This simple header file allows you to map a logical *pin* to a port and bit number, and define polarity (active high or active low), in *one* place, and then refer to that definition throughout your code.
+This simple header file allows you to map a logical *pin* to a port name and bit number, and define polarity (active high or active low), in *one* place, and then refer to that definition throughout your code.

 Say we have an LED connected to PB5, and the light is on if PB5=Low
 ``` C